EuroCRIS/openaire-cris-validator/README.md

 Pass the OAI-PMH endpoint URL as the value of the system property `endpoint.to.validate`.
 Add the parallel `guidelines-cris-managers` project to the classpath of the launcher (in order to access the XML Schemas).

+### Checking the examples from OpenAIRE Guidelines for CRIS Managers

+Use `file:samples/` as your endpoint-url.

 ## Feedback

 I'll be grateful for your feedback.